-As announced on Primer’s blog post on Friday, Shopify has acquired the AR startup in an effort to give its users a more immersive shopping experience.unspla
+As reported by Tech Crunch, Shopify has acquired the Primer AR startup in an effort to give its users a more immersive shopping experience.

 Primer is a platform that utilizes AR (augmented reality) to help designers, brands, and enthusiasts visualize decor changes in a realistic setting.
 It’s a relatively new company that was founded in 2019 and launched in April 2020.
 As per the deal, Primer’s eight employees will join Shopify, and the Primer app will shut down on July 10.

-By joining forces with Shopify, Primer co-founders Russ Maschmeyer and Adam Debreczeni are set to realize their “founding conviction of building immersive shopping experiences on a massive scale,” their blog post continues.
+By joining forces with Shopify, Primer co-founders Russ Maschmeyer and Adam Debreczeni are set to realize their “founding conviction of building immersive shopping experiences on a massive scale,” allegedly the Primer post continues.

 Other terms of the deal, such as the acquisition cost, haven’t been disclosed to the public yet.

 Companies have been trying to implement AR technology into their platforms for years, but it has proven technically challenging to many.
 However, it seems that some businesses have finally found their footing, as AR has been implemented more often in the past two years.

 AR has proven to be especially useful during the pandemic when physical stores were closed.
 However, even with the pandemic out of the equation, statistics say that 54% of millennials tend to make their purchases online—a number that increases over the holidays, as around 60% of Americans prefer online Christmas shopping, according to holiday spending statistics.

 Instead of going to a brick-and-mortar store, an AR-powered virtual closet can be used when shopping at Kohl’s to see how the item fits.
 A similar tool called “See My Fit” is used by online clothing retailer ASOS to show customers how a product looks in different sizes realistically.